 Description

-Easy arugula salad with roasted winter squash, pine nuts, dried cranberries, and an apple cider vinegar based dressing.
+Roasted squash & arugula salad with pine nuts, dried cranberries, and apple cider vinegar dressing.
 Perfect for fall and winter lunches!

 Ingredients